abhinavnautiyalDS/Finwise-GenAI-Assistant/finwise-genai-capstone/task-01-chatbot-memory/readme.md

 ## Explanation :

-1. Store your API key in Colab Secrets to keep it secure and hidden from the code.
+1. 1st I Store  API key in Colab Secrets to keep it secure and hidden from the code.

 2. Retrieve it using userdata.get() or os.environ for safe authentication.

-3. Define your LLM (Large Language Model), e.g. Gemini or GPT, using that API key.
+3. Define  LLM (Large Language Model) .
+Gemini , using that API key.

 4. The LLM acts as the main brain that generates responses to your prompts.